alibaba/ChatLearn/docs/en/chatlearn.md

-# ChatLearn
+# ChatLearn: A flexible and efficient training framework for large-scale alignment

-ChatLearn is an efficient training framework that supports large-scale alignment.
-It aims to provide a flexible and user-friendly platform for alignment training based on Large Language Models (LLMs) such as ChatGPT.
+ChatLearn aims to provide a flexible and user-friendly platform for alignment training based on Large Language Models (LLMs) such as ChatGPT.

 ## Introduction